evrendev/starter.evren.dev/README.md

 ## 🚀 About the Project

-**EvrenDev** is an enterprise-grade **Full Stack Boilerplate** designed to accelerate the development process of modern web applications.
+**Full Stack Boilerplate** designed to accelerate the development process of modern web applications.
 Utilizing a .NET 9 backend and Vue 3 frontend, this platform enables developers to build SaaS applications quickly and securely.

 ### Key Goals

 - 🎯 **Rapid Development**: Quickly start projects with a ready-to-use infrastructure.
-- 🔒 **Security**: JWT Authentication, Role-based authorization.
+- 🔒 **Security**: JWT Authentication, Policy-based authorization.
 - 📈 **Scalability**: Multi-tenant architecture and a microservice-ready foundation.
 - 🎨 **Modern UI/UX**: Responsive design with Vue 3 + Vuetify.
 - 🔧 **DevOps Ready**: Support for Docker and CI/CD pipelines.